subhamoy-git/Photo-Search-App-Using-Pexels-Api-Android-Kotlin/README.md

 # Parse Pexels Api, Recycler view in Koltin using MVVM architecture

-Use a Recyclerview in Android using Kotlin.
+Use Recyclerview in Android using Kotlin with smooth scrolling and loading.
 Recycler view with Create a Photo Search App Using Pexel Api & Volley Library in Koltin using MVVM architecture

+Using this app user can see different kind of photos and also user can search photos catagory wise and see any selected photo to a full screen mode with high resolution.
+User can also see photographer name.

 Sample Output Screen